 Taking the Tutorial

 In order to enroll in the Academic Integrity Tutorial, you must be a registered student who is in their first semester.
-Once you have Blackboard access, visit your “My Communities” tab and search for the “Graduate School Academic Integrity Tutorial”.
-Here is a guide.
+Once you have Blackboard access, visit your “Organizations” tab and search for the “Graduate School Academic Integrity Tutorial”.

-You may take the tutorial at your convenience, and as many times as you want.
-You must complete each module and have a total score of 80% or above to successfully complete the tutorial.
+You must have a total score of 85% or above to successfully complete the tutorial.